Associate Professor (PhD) and Associate Dean Professional and Undergraduate Student Services

 Papers in Referred Journals

-Brown, H. (in press).
+Brown, H. (2019).
 Found Poetry: Reimagining what is present and what is absent through the journals of her life.
-International Review of Qualitative Research.
+Cultural Studies ó Critical methodologies Special Issue: Embodying Moral Discourses through Arts-Based Methodologies: Poetry, Visual Arts, Movement, Sounds, and Performance.

 Brown, H. & Docherty-Skippen, S. M. (2018).
 Floating on the surface, delving beneath, & letting go: A poetic currere exchange.
 Currere Exchange Journal.
 2(1), 25-29.